admin-shell-io/submodel-templates/development/Control Component Type and Control Component Instance/1/0/README.md

 ## Status

-This version is in development.
+This submodel has been released as Version 1.0.
+The working group is currently in the process of further developing Version 1.1.
+For more specific details, feel free to reach out directly to the IDTA office.